 Q1, Q2 and Q3 are used for switching between the lights.
 Microcontroller again takes care of the timing.

 RV1 potentiometer is used for adjusting the lights cycle speed.
-Microcontroller reads the potentiometer position and adjusts the cycle accordingly.
+Microcontroller reads the potentiometer position and adjusts the cycle duration accordingly.

 The latest code uses the state machine approach for easily managing the lights sequence.
 I actually had to measure the real traffic light changing speed from the video made on the cross section.
-Interesting thing is most people do not know that for a period of time the red and yellow lights are both on before the red appears!
+Interesting thing is most people do not know that for a period of time the red and yellow lights are both on before the green appears!
 Even those who have driven in the city for years!

 PWM signal is generated by the PIC built is PWM module so that is really easy too.
 Only configure the parameters and go!
 PWM values are fixed values found out during testing so no difficult feedback system there.
 All plain and simple.